Bio

 Things I love?
 My family, waterfalls, mountains, trains, history, poetry, music, astronomy, movies with thoughtful plots, superb writing, women’s basketball, Canadian football, dill pickles, green olives, shrimp lo mein, beets, salsa, barbecue, breakfast tacos, pierogi, ice cream, sandwich shops, and pizza joints.

 Things I loathe?
-Neckties, mindless TV ads, racism, fundamentalist thinking (excuse the oxymoron), fancy restaurants, white-collar criminals, university administrators, idiots (excuse the redundancy), science deniers, the myth of ‘trickle down economics’, Fox News, Monsanto, online college degrees, and big cities.
+Neckties, mindless TV ads, racism, fundamentalist thinking (excuse the oxymoron), white-collar criminals, university administrators, idiots (excuse the redundancy), science deniers, the myth of ‘trickle down economics’, Fox News, Monsanto, online college degrees, and big cities.

 Shortly after my birth in Chicago, my parents raised me on a farm in the southwest corner of Michigan.
 While attending grade school and high school in Indiana, I lived in two time zones every day.
 Perhaps that is why I am rarely late for anything (and often early), a fact that is sometimes annoying to those around me.

-My B. A. and M. A. degrees were earned at the University of Notre Dame, my Ph.
+My B. A. and M. A. degrees were from the University of Notre Dame, my Ph.
 D. from the University of Texas.
 Margo and I lived in Florida and California before returning to Austin where we have now resided for over four decades.
 I have been retired since May of 2015.

 Our favorite travel destinations are British Columbia, Alberta, Ontario, Michigan, Idaho, Colorado, and Montana.
 The waterfalls in every one of these places are magnificent.